Written by Divinity Nutra, Updated on February 8, 2023

 What is Turmeric Curcumin?

 Historically, turmeric’s main problem has been poor bioavailability.
 In other words, oral supplements containing curcumin have meager rates of absorption into the bloodstream.
-Studies have shown that when paired with piperine (black pepper extract), the body absorbs turmeric much more efficiently.
+Studies have shown that when paired with piperine (black pepper extract) and AstraGin, the body absorbs turmeric much more efficiently.

-Turmeric has many different uses in modern natural medicine.
+What is turmeric good for?
+Turmeric has many different health benefits and uses in modern natural medicine.
 Here are a few of the primary reasons why people use turmeric supplements.

 - It Reduces Inflammation: Turmeric is one of the best natural anti-inflammatory agents in existence.
 Studies show that it can inhibit many of the pathways responsible for chronic inflammation, helping to reduce arthritis and joint pain and lessen the severity of allergic reactions.
 It may also help back pain and inflammatory skin conditions such as eczema and psoriasis.